abhaywani114/abrar-ajaz-blog/src/collections/page/resume.md

 ##### **Projects/Experience**
 - **Front-End Engineer at Parmonic AI, Atlanta, Gorgia US** (March 2023- Currently): Job involves devloping/maintaing the AI widget and developing landing pages for customers to host the AI widget.

+- **Full Stack Web Developer at Premier Roofing, Sidney, NY, USA** (April 2024 - Nov 2024): Developed a comprehensive CRM system to track the entire customer journey, from initial phone call inquiries to job completion.
+Collaborated closely with the Project Manager to gather requirements, design system architecture, and ensure alignment with business objectives, delivering a scalable and efficient solution.

 - **Full Stack Web Developer at Property Reporting Services, 35 Firs Avenue UK** (Feb 2023):  Build a job ticketing system in laravel and also maintaining their servers.

 - **Wordpress Developer at Next Level Roofing, New York, US** (Dec 2022 - Dec 2022):  Developed a single page website using elementor for a roofing service company.